 In 2019 the Exchange awarded two new grants in Round 3 of our Grant program. $100,000 was awarded to fund the following projects:

-The City of Tucson, AZ is leading an initiative to develop a Green Stormwater Infrastructure Equity Framework, to better identify a shared point of view for the network and its members around equity in the GI field and to create an inventory of resources, tools and guidelines for implementing GSI equitably in practice.
-The development of this resource has been extended into the 2020-2021 grant cycle with additional funding.
+The City of Tucson, AZ led an initiative to develop a Green Stormwater Infrastructure Equity Framework, to better identify a shared point of view for the network and its members around equity in the GSI field and to create an inventory of resources, tools and guidelines for implementing GSI equitably in practice.
+Two key equity insights reports were produced through this initiative.
+The development of this resource was extended into the 2020-2021 grant cycle with additional funding towards a second related equity-focused collaborative grant project.

 RECORDINGS OF PUBLIC WEBINARS HOSTED BY THE EXCHANGE, ITS MEMBERS, AND PARTNERS